For us fajitas conjure up images of smokey restaurants with meat, onions and peppers sizzling in cast iron pans and steaming hot flour tortillas.

 Assemble the fajitas straight from the pan – it makes for a beautiful presentation and everyone loves to pick their own toppings.
 Plus it makes for easy cleanup…

 We often get asked how to pick tortillas for fajitas.
-We always recommend buying fresh flour tortillas if you happen to have a tortilleria nearby.
-The taste is mouthwatering and they don’t even cost more in many cases.
-Our next choice is a raw soft tortilla such as TortillaLand, which has no preservatives.
+Always buy fresh flour tortillas if you have a tortilleria nearby.
+They taste amazing and normally don’t cost more.
+Our next choice is a uncooked soft tortilla such as TortillaLand, which has no preservatives.
 The best size is 8-inch, but you can go larger or smaller as you prefer.

 Check out our Strawberry Jello Cake recipe for a dessert to go along with: